The (Dead) Book

 This blog is a companion to my book, The Book is Dead, Long Live the Book published by UNSW Press.
 It’s a provocation designed to further the conversation about the future of books.
 As its title suggests, I argue that book culture is dead; doomed by being tied to the printed object and the economics of scarcity that surround it.
 Book culture – great ideas and a deeper conversation – will only survive if we embrace the new media technologies of ebooks and electronic distribution.

-You can download chapterĀ 1 of the book as a pdf file here.
+You can download chapter 1 of the book as a pdf file here.
 Another chapter to come shortly.

 Or you can get the p-book here!
 Or at amazon.

-As for me, I’m Sherman Young – and I’m a Media Studies lecturer at Macquarie University in Sydney, Australia.
-You can find a bio here.
+As for me, I’m Sherman Young – and I’m at at Macquarie University in Sydney, Australia.
+You can find more details here.

 Hi Sherman,